PitcherF/PitcherF/README.md

-- Sup, I’m @PitcherF or Alexy (or Blackfox is either of us are feeling a little edgy)
+- Sup, I’m @PitcherF or Alex (or Blackfox is either of us are feeling a little edgy)
 - I’m interested in a dynamic environemnt for learning and practice, and a community as well
 - I also am in search of cool little widgets, extensions, etc. to make life easier
 - I’m currently learning JAVA